Ondrak-123/H-BRIDGE/README.md

 # H BRIDGE
 Macondo link: https://macondo.hackclub.com/projects/6541
-# Quick explanation followed by schematics, pcb layout:
+# Quick explanation followed by BOM, schematics and pcb layout :
 What is an H Bridge?

 H Bridge is a type of circuit that can be used to control speed and rotation of a DC motor, the speed is controlled with PWM (Pulse With Modulation), therefore it can be connected to a microcontroller like Arduino or ESP, if not the direction can be controlled for example by a button.
 (Essentially, you use the H-bridge to choose the direction (forward/reverse) and the PWM signal to set the speed).